 If or not the claimant demands maintenance fees back Anfi demands much higher hotel costs back (“the holiday cannot be free”).

-The new constitutions in 2017 restrict the contract duration to rolling 50 year periods without cost for the next period.
+The new constitutions restrict the contract duration to rolling 50 year periods without cost for the next period.
 New contracts based on this comply with the law.
 If old contracts can still be declared as illegal at court is a legal question not answered yet.
 Some think that the contract is between two partners and cannot be changed by a new constitution with the majority of only those who have voted.
 Other think that the new constitution overrides the contract because the free of cost rolling 50 year periods are in practical terms the same as the unlimited duration of using rights.

 They could create a ‘real’ resell & repurchase program.
 Members who consider to make a claim or have already started to make a claim would get a fair price for their weeks.
 Maybe the program would be for all members.
 With that Anfi can only go so far as the financial situation allows it.
 Bankruptcy of Anfi is neither in the interest of Anfi nor members.